Dark matter direct detection of a fermionic singlet at one loop: Acknowledgments

 \section{Acknowledgments}

 We thank Yue-Ling Sming Tsai to provide a preliminary version of \texttt{LikeDM}~\cite{Liu:2017kmx} and for answering many questions.
 EM is grateful to Viviana Niro, Paolo Panci and Francesco Sannino for useful discussions.
 JH-G acknowledges Fady Bishara for providing an earlier version of \texttt{DirectDM}~\cite{Bishara:2017nnn}.
 MS thanks Yi Cai for numerous useful discussions.
+We thank Michael Gustafsson for pointing out an error in Fig.~\ref{fig:NRVL}.
 This work has been supported in part by the Australian Research Council.
 JH-G acknowledges the support from the Australian Research Council through the ARC Centre of Excellence for Particle Physics at the Terascale (CoEPP) (CE110001104).
 All Feynman diagrams were generated using the Ti\textit{k}Z-Feynman package for \LaTeX~\cite{Ellis:2016jkw}.